 - If all of your network is moving to the DECnet-Plus environment, you have already decided to use OSI addressing.
 This strategy requires that routers run the link state protocol.
-See Section 2.3.4.3 for addressing guidelines. - If none of your network is moving to the DECnet-Plus environment, then you have already decided to use PhaseIV-compatible addressing for all systems.
+See Section 2.3.4.3, "Considerations for a Network with DECnet Phase V Areas" for addressing guidelines. - If none of your network is moving to the DECnet-Plus environment, then you have already decided to use PhaseIV-compatible addressing for all systems.
 With this strategy, you can use the default IDP that comes with the DECnet-Plus software.
-In this case, you can ignore the considerations in Section 2.3.4.3 until you are ready to move the network to OSI addressing.
+In this case, you can ignore the considerations in Section 2.3.4.3, "Considerations for a Network with DECnet Phase V Areas" until you are ready to move the network to OSI addressing.

 • If part of your network is moving to the DECnet-Plus environment, then you will make address decisions on an area-by-area basis.
 Whether an area will be a Phase IV or DECnet Phase V area affects the decisions you make as to the area's configuration, addressing, and routing algorithm.
-See Section 2.3.4.3 for addressing considerations.
+See Section 2.3.4.3, "Considerations for a Network with DECnet Phase V Areas" for addressing considerations.